InjuredRoman/injuredroman.github.io/b-experiences.md

 					<h3>Microsoft, Core OS | Software Engineer</h3>
 				</header>
 				<h5> Aug 2019 - Sep 2020 </h5>
 				<p>Software engineer within the location team, informing over 1 billion devices where they are in the world.
 Built up our end-to-end testing suite, covering over 80% of our API surface.
 Led an investigation into power optimization possibilities, a hairy business with generations of Windows code and power optimizations to wade through.
 And built some custom software for us to test a custom IoT solution.
-A joy, but wished to move closer to robotics and AI.</p>
+A joy, but wished to move closer to robotics, and smaller organizations.</p>
 			</div>
 		</div>
 	</section>